etnalubma/django-osm/README.txt

 model.py
 ========

-Contains the methods to readapt osmosis model and create extra util models.
+Contains the methods to create extra util models.

 lists.py
 ==========

 Contains street lists queries that couldn't be created with standard ORM of django.
+This will be deprecated soon.

 words.py
 ========